 To establish a condition which will enable and allow U.S.A. manufacturers to compete with foreign imported products.
 To manufacture at least 62 to 72 percent of non-essential items sold in the United States on American soil until such time that the Fair Tax bill HR 25/S296 is modified and passed.

 PROJECT “BRING IT HOME: MADE IN AMERICA”

 The meaning of nonessential is described as: products not required for basic survival.
-The number of these items we purchase every day is staggering, beyond one’s imagination.
+The number of these items we purchase every day is staggering beyond one’s imagination.
 Furthermore to base our livelihood on tourism, service industries and continued technological advances, which may be ready for market in the near future is absurd, and unrealistic.
 Using this agenda, sitting and waiting, we are essentially waiting for the rest of the world to NEED us.
-This is no way to turn our economy around.
-Our exports principally involve agricultural, agricultural equipment, military equipment and automobiles
+This is not any way to turn our economy around.
+Our exports principally involve agricultural, agricultural equipment, military equipment and automobiles.

 The equal opportunity manufacturing program insures stability of product pricing.
 In other words, cost will not be affected by the non competitive labor of other countries.

 Failure to recognize imports far exceeding exports is inexcusable.
 Political parties and elected personnel steering clear of issues that might affect their future is not acceptable.
 Since when can a family, company or country continually spend more than it produces?
 Our annual trade deficit has progressively escalated for many years.
 In 2010 the deficit exceeded the highest amount recorded in our history.
 In fact we are outsourcing our military to private security companies whose main objective is to make a profit, not to defend our country.